 130. GENERAL METEOROLOGY.
 Three hours credit.
 A study of the weather factors of temperature, pressure, and humidity as they influence the atmosphere.
 The formation of air masses and fronts, their movement, and associated clouds and storms.
 Some practice in interpreting weather maps.

-DESCRIPTIVE ASTRONOMY.
+131. DESCRIPTIVE ASTRONOMY.
 Three hours credit.
 (Also offered by correspondence.)
 A study of the solar system and the place of our sun in the family of stars.
 The student learns to recognize and locate the more important stars.
 Extensive knowledge of science, mathematics and constellations not required.

-- 230. COMMON MINERALS AND ROCKS.
+230. COMMON MINERALS AND ROCKS.
 Three hours credit.
 A laboratory course in the recognition of common minerals and rocks.
 Each student will collect and prepare a set of specimens for his classroom.
-Some library readings also required. - 231.
-PHYSICAL GEOLOGY.
+Some library readings also required.
+Not applicable to a science degree.

+231. PHYSICAL GEOLOGY.
 Four hours credit.
 (Three hours lecture, two hours laboratory.)

-This introductory course in the geology sequence involves recognition of minerals and rocks and their origin, a study of weathering and the processes of erosion and the counter-processes of vulcanism and diastrophism.
-Two Saturday field trips required.
+This is the introductory course in the geology sequence - a study of earth materials and the processes affecting them.
+The course includes work in the recognition of common minerals and rocks, and a study of their origin, a study of weathering and erosion and the counter-processes of vulcanism and diastrophism.
+Two Saturday field trips are required.

 HISTORICAL GEOLOGY.
 Four hours credit.
-(Three hours

-lecture, two hours laboratory.)
+(Three hours lecture, two hours laboratory.)

 Prerequisite, ESC 231.
 This course surveys the changes which the earth has undergone through action of the various geologic processes and seeks thereby to develop some appreciation of geologic time.
 The methods of reading earth history from rocks and fossils is stressed.
 Field trips required.

-233. MINERALOGY.
+MINERALOGY.
 Four hours credit.
-(Two hours lecture, four
+(Two hours lecture, four 233. hours laboratory.)

-hours laboratory.)
 Prerequisite, ESC 231.
 This course is an introductory study of about 100 minerals with emphasis on identification megascopically and by simple tests.
 Includes some introductory crystallography.

-- 234. GEOMORPHOLOGY.
-Four hours credit. - Prerequisite, ESC 232.
-The course consists of a detailed study of landforms and their evolution-the geologic interpretation of land-scapes with special reference to the United States.
-Interpretation of topographic maps and aerial photographs is stressed.
-The local field is used to show many of these landforms. - 235.
-ROCKY MOUNTAIN GEOLOGY.
+234. GEOMORPHOLOGY.
+Four hours credit.

+The courses consists of a detailed study of landforms and their evolution - the geologic interpretation of landscapes with special reference to the United States.
+Interpretation of photographs and topographic maps is stressed.
+The local area is used to demonstrate many of the landforms.

+235. ROCKY MOUNTAIN GEOLOGY.
 Three hours credit.

 Prerequisite, ESC 234.
 This course seeks to apply the student's geologic knowledge to a study of the extensive current literature in geology, and especially that which deals with the Rocky Mountain area.
 An overview of the development of the science of geology will introduce the course.

-- 236. GENERAL GEOLOGY.
-Four hours credit. - A study of the materials making up the earth's crust, the counterprocesses at work degrading and aggrading the crust, and a brief study of the origin and geologic history of the earth.
-Arranged especially for teachers who will take no additional work in geology.
-Two Saturday field trips required. - 237.
-ECONOMIC GEOLOGY.
+236. GENERAL GEOLOGY.
+Four hours credit.

+The course includes a study of and recognition of minerals and rocks, materials of the earth's crust.
+This is followed by a study of the counter-processes at work degrading and agrading the crust.
+Finally there is a very brief study of the geologic history of the Earth.
+The course is arranged especially for teachers (non-science majors) who will take no additional work in geology.
+Two Saturday field trips required.

+237. ECONOMIC GEOLOGY.
 Three hours credit.

 Prerequisite, ESC 233.
-This course will present a general introduction to the principles of origin of mineral deposits, both metallic and non-metallic.
-Then will follow a study of the geologic occurence and some economic uses of the most common ores, coal, petroleum, and building materials. - 290.
-EARTH HISTORY.
-Three hours credit.
-NSF In-Service Institute for junior and senior high school teachers.
-The course includes a study of the methods of historical geology, geologic time and its measurement, layered rocks and their enclosed fossils in interpreting the earth's history, the events and life of the geologic periods, and finally some special study on adaptability of life
+This course will present a general introduction to the principles of origin of mineral deposits, both metallic and nonmetallic.
+Then will follow a study of the geologic occurrence and some economic uses of the most common ores, coal, petroleum, and building materials.